 Surface quality is important in prototyping because how that prototype performs will drive design decisions.
 Unfortunately, the uniqueness of prototyping can be challenging for reliably transitioning surface quality from prototyping to production because the tools used to create that specific surface can be very different in those two environments.
 For example, washing a prototype part in a beaker is not the same as using an industrial-stage cleaning process found in a manufacturing environment.
 Accurate surface data is critical for making design decisions at this stage, which can have a significant impact on product quality and the cost of manufacturing.

 When design engineers are faced with substandard prototype performance, incorrect decisions can be made about the root cause of the poor performance without crucial surface quality data.
 For example, a barcode scanner customer of ours changed one of the substrate materials used in a popular product already being produced.
 They built a prototype, tested it, and it failed product performance.
-Because they did not have surface quality data, they did not know if poor surface quality was the root cause and instead started looking at how they could change the product form factor to reduce stress.
+Because they did not have surface quality data, they did not know if the poor surface quality was the root cause and instead started looking at how they could change the product form factor to reduce stress.
 Changing the form factor could adversely affect the user experience and jeopardize sales of the product, all because they lacked key surface data.

 Process Design and PFMEA

 One of the most crucial objectives in Process Failure Mode and Effects Analysis (PFMEA) is maximizing process reliability and appropriately assessing the risks of a process not performing as designed or intended.
-However, in our experience, process engineers do not fully appreciate the risks associated with bonding, coating, cleaning, or painting, which are often more significant than they realize and failures occur more often than they think.
+However, in our experience, process engineers do not fully appreciate the risks associated with bonding, coating, cleaning, or painting, which are often more significant than they realize, and failures occur more often than they think.
 In reality, there is a critical need to monitor surface quality and put production process controls in place to gain insight into the occurrence and severity of surface quality issues.

-This is the step in which the process design is transitioned to the plant floor and the product begins to be manufactured at a speed, quality, and cost that is economical.
+This is the step in which the process design is transitioned to the plant floor, and the product begins to be manufactured at a speed, quality, and cost that is economical.
 Any bugs left in the system will shake out here.
-This can be very stressful for the product design team which may have to make disruptive design changes to the product to help resolve any remaining manufacturing process issues.
-At this point they cannot make form factor changes but can make other changes to improve the manufacturing process.
+This can be very stressful for the product design team, which may have to make disruptive design changes to the product to help resolve any remaining manufacturing process issues.
+At this point, they cannot make form factor changes but can make other changes to improve the manufacturing process.

 Often the product does not meet one of the three defined criteria of cost, speed, or quality.
 As a result, the manufacturing process may be tweaked to improve one of those three without affecting the other two.
 If product quality needs to go up to meet specifications, it needs to be done without increasing the cost.
-If there are performance issues related to bonding or painting or coating, without surface quality data you won’t know if you need to make improvements to the surface or process.
+If there are performance issues related to bonding or painting, or coating, without surface quality data, you won’t know if you need to make improvements to the surface or process.
 Or, you won’t know if changes you make to improve performance will increase costs.
-If a process costs too much you want to know if it changes surface quality.
+If a process costs too much, you want to know if it changes surface quality.
 By making changes in one of the three criteria, you can negatively affect the other two.
 Accurate data can help resolve these issues more effectively and cost-efficiently.

 Component sourcing can be problematic, especially if different vendors are used for any reason.
 For example, different sub-components might be used for the test build and scaled-up production.
 If you suspect changes in quality, having accurate surface data can help determine the differences and inform any decisions about necessary adjustments.